olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 * `updated( changedProps)` — invoked by Lit-Element upon change of one or more attribute/property values (Lit-Element will debounce changes, yeah!), after the template was re-rendered; by overriding this method, you can insert additional logic to handle a value change
 * `firstUpdated()` — invoked _once_ by Lit-Element, after it first rendered the template to the Shadow DOM; overriding this method allows you to perform additional initialization logic, at a special time, where you are guaranteed that your custom element was upgraded by the browser; and that your Shadow DOM is initialized.

-### Caveats
+### _Caveat_

 When you are designing a « system of custom elements », that is, multiple custom elements that would collaborate with each other, note that you are on a _cross-road_, with many ways to choose from.

-Essentially remember that, at this time of writing, knowing when a parent/child/sibling custom element was instantiated is a tricky question — subject of [debate and a proposal](#TODO:definition).
+Essentially remember that, there is no guarantee about when a parent/child/sibling custom element will be upgraded.
+This is _by design_ — so to have robust custom elements — yet subject of debate and proposals for possible work-arounds (see for instance [w3c/webcomponents#737](https://github.com/w3c/webcomponents/issues/737)).

-For instance, let's say you are designing a set of custom elements to build a 3D game app.
+Let's say you are designing a set of custom elements to build a 3D game app.
 In the hypothetic design of the following example, the `‹three-view›` would need to grab some `Scene` and `Camera` objects from the properties of its sibling `‹three-scene›` and `‹three-camera›` custom elements class instances, to be able to render the scene to its WebGL renderer:

 ```
 <three-app active-view="V01">